TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 ### Top SQL analysis

-[The script](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#get-top-sql) provides the active Top SQL commands, their statistics and the saved plan from the SQL server statistics(to clear the list use **DBCC FREEPROCCACHE** command).
+[The script](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#get-top-sql) provides active Top SQL commands, their statistics and saved plan from the SQL server statistics(to clear the list use **DBCC FREEPROCCACHE** command).

 ![](TopSQL.png)

-Ideally, you should know the 5-10 statements from this list and analyse the following:
+Ideally, you should know first 5-10 statements from this list and analyse the following:

-- They logically make sense for the current implementation - the number of executions and the statement itself relates to the current system functions.
-Very often I saw some statement here caused by incorrect system setup or not used functionality, or not related to AX at all.
+- They logically make sense for the current implementation - the number of executions and the statement itself relate to the current system functions.
+Very often I saw some statements here caused by incorrect system setup, by not used functionality or they are not related to AX at all.
 - They use optimal plans and indexes

 FETCH_API_CURSOR here means some query from an AX form.
 To find the original query use [Cursors for the session](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#cursors-for-the-session) script.

 ### AX long SQL statements tracing

-You can enable tracing of the long SQL statements in the user options.
+You can enable tracing of long SQL statements in the user options.
 Use this [job](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#enabling-tracing) to enable it for all users.
-Often you need to analyse statements with the executions time more than 2-5 seconds.
+Often you need to analyse statements with the execution time more than 2-5 seconds.

 ![](AXSQLLog.png)

-The great advantage of this in AX is that you see the stack trace of the statement.
-Also, keep in mind that a long time to execute can be caused by 2 reasons:
+A great advantage of this in AX is that you can see a stack trace of the statement.
+Also, keep in mind that a long execution time can be caused by 2 reasons:

-- A statement is heavy and takes a long time to execute
+- A statement is heavy and it takes a long time to execute it
 - A statement is blocked by another session

 ## Blocking analysis